-A pilot project undertaken in partnership with the Southern Migrant & Refugee Centre (SMRC), to address a rapidly growing reliance on food relief services within Greater Dandenong, Casey, Cardinia, and Kingston local government areas during COVID-19.
+In 2020, a pilot project was undertaken in partnership with the Southern Migrant & Refugee Centre (SMRC), to address a rapidly growing reliance on food relief services within Greater Dandenong, Casey, Cardinia, and Kingston local government areas during COVID-19.

-The project involves mobilising the community and local businesses to put together 5 varieties of “planter kits” (consisting of planter bags, potting mix, seedlings, fertiliser, and simple growing resources made available in multiple languages).
-These will be distributed to approximately 200 individuals and families who are experiencing hardship and food insecurity.
+The project involved mobilising the community and local businesses to put together 5 varieties of “planter kits” (consisting of planter bags, potting mix, seedlings, fertiliser, and simple growing resources made available in multiple languages).
+These were distributed to approximately 200 individuals and families who were experiencing hardship and food insecurity.

-The aim of the project is to build the capacity of our local community to grow, harvest, and consume fresh produce at home.
+The aim of the project was to build the capacity of our local community to grow, harvest, and consume fresh produce at home.

-In order to help community members continue their food journey beyond the garden and into the kitchen, our Growing Together booklet was developed and included with each pack.
-Electronic copies are available here.
+In order to help community members continue their food journey beyond the garden and into the kitchen, our Grow Together booklet was developed and included with each pack.

-For more information about this project, including details of how to replicate, please contact Cinzia Theobald email@example.com
+For more information about the Grow Together project, please contact email@example.com